stevezieglerva/www.nerdthoughts.net/_posts/2019-06-02-script-to-list-aws-services-in-use.md

 title: Script To List AWS Services In Use
 description: script that uses the AWS CLI to list basic information about the AWS services in use
 ---
-I recenty created [aws-account-summary](https://github.com/icfnext/aws-account-summary) to list out basic information on the AWS services in use by an account.
+I recently created [aws-account-summary](https://github.com/icfnext/aws-account-summary) to list out basic information on the AWS services in use by an account.
 It comes in handy when trying to confirm current or newly created infrastructure.
 I went with quick-and-dirty approach of just finding text in AWS CLI output.
 It's suprisingly useful for such little code.

 ### Sample Output
 ```